-Versace ain’t the only one with a fall collection, peoples!
+Versace ain’t the only one with a fall folder, peoples!
 We’re happy to introduce six new designer typefaces.
 Get a load of ‘em below, or dive right into the Text tool and find your favorite.

 Lato is serious, but inviting.
 Lato is strong, but flexible.
 Lato is stable, but transparent.
 We chose this one because it represents everything a designer needs in a reliable, adaptable typeface.
 Designer Lukasz Dziedzic originally conceived of Lato as a corporate font, which means you’re locked and loaded for branded materials, official communications, or any other project that calls for a trustworthy, friendly tone.